Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data: Methodology

 \textbf{Cutting graphs and cutting paths}.
 A cutting graph is a graph that connects nodes that are connected by cutting edges.
 A cutting path is an arbitrary path in the cutting graph.
 For example, path $u_0u_1u_2u_3$ is a cutting path if $u_0u_1$, $u_1u_2$, and $u_2u_3$ are cutting edges; the counterpart consisting of next nodes $u_0^\prime u_1^\prime u_2^\prime u_3^\prime$ is also referred to a cutting path in the upper mesh.

-\begin{restatable}{lem}{mylemma} Partition $PQ$ is independent if the boundary $\partial P$ is a closed cutting path. \end{restatable} \begin{proof} In a trivial case, if all nodes on $P$ are on boundary $\partial P$, $PQ$ is independent because every node on $P$ maps to $Q$.
+\begin{restatable}{lem}{mylemma} Partition $PQ$ is independent if the boundary $\partial P$ is a closed cutting path. \end{restatable}

+\begin{proof} In a trivial case, if all nodes on $P$ are on boundary $\partial P$, $PQ$ is independent because every node on $P$ maps to $Q$.
 Now, assume $v_k$ is an inner node of $P$ such that $v_k\notin\partial P$ and the next node is $v_k^\prime\notin Q$.
-Because the next node is the closest point to $\Phi(v_k)$, one can find a sufficiently small disk $B(v_k, \epsilon), \epsilon>0$ so that the flow map $\Phi$ of any point on the disk has the closest point $v_k^\prime$.
+Because the next node is the closest point to $\Phi(v_k)$, one can find a sufficiently small disk $B(v_k, \epsilon), \epsilon>0$ so that the deformation $\Phi$ of any point on the disk has the closest point $v_k^\prime$.
 Now, the domain $P$ maps to at least two connected components by $\Phi$; one is the image of the disk, and another is the region that intersects $Q$.
-Having two connected components contradicts Rudin's Theorom 4.22~\cite{rudin}; the continuous mapping $\Phi$ of $P$ shall be connected.
+Having two connected components contradicts Rudin's Theorem 4.22~\cite{rudin}; the continuous mapping $\Phi$ of $P$ shall be connected.
 This terminates the proof. \end{proof}

 The assumption and lemma make it possible to decompose the domain via connected component labeling.
 Specifically, cutting graphs break the lower and upper meshes into nonoverlapping 2.5D independent partitions for further processing.
 We use a union-find implementation to join edge-sharing triangles in each component and then match the components between the lower and upper meshes.
 Special treatment may be needed for degenerate cases on domain boundaries; for example, if the cutting path in the upper mesh is on the boundary, a connected component in the lower mesh may not find a matching component in the upper mesh.
 In this case the resulting partition is degenerate, and we assign a path as the partition's upper component, as illustrated in~\Cref{fig:divide}.